 Three Months Until your EBC Trek?
 Get Training

 So I need to include steps in my training ?
 You bet.
-By the end of your training you should be doing 1 hour of steps with and short ten minutes break in the middle.
+By the end of your training you should be able to do 1 hour of steps with a ten minute break in the middle. ( see tips at the end of the post )

 There’s the man with the vision and the all the plans.
 Trek to Everest Base Camp, Nepal.
 He had been to trek the Annapurna circuit in the 80s and he knew there is a lot of uneven ground so he insisted on finding uneven hills to train on and lots of stairs too.